gkrizek/ghi/README.md

 ### AWS Lambda

 Ghi was written to be ran in AWS Lambda and is the recommended deployment type.
 There are many ways to deploy Ghi to Lambda, I've found the simplest solution to be [SAM](https://aws.amazon.com/serverless/sam/).
 I've included several example SAM template in the [examples/SAM.md](examples/SAM.md) file.
 These can get you started running Ghi in Lambda quickly, but your own deployment method will work as well.
 If using your own process, be sure to create an API Gateway as well.
-During the build process be sure install the dependencies in the [`requirements.txt`](requirements.txt) file and add your `.ghi.yml` file.
+During the build process be sure install the dependencies in the [`requirements-aws.txt`](requirements-aws.txt) file and add your `.ghi.yml` file.
 Below is the necessary information for running in Lambda:

 - **runtime** - `python3.6`
 - **handler** - `index.handler`